-After it is published, the original Proof of Publication must be forwarded to the Foreclosure Department before the day of the sale.
-If the Proof of Publication is filed as an electronic copy, it should be indicated within a Notice of Filing.
-However, please note that the original document MUST still be submitted to the Foreclosure Department PRIOR to the auction.
-This is important for the purpose of recording it as part of the Certificate of Sale (see Certificates of Sale, Title and Disbursements, below).
-If the original "Proof" is not received before a scheduled auction, that auction will not proceed.
+After it is published, the original Proof of Publication must be filed with the Foreclosure Department before the day of the sale.
+If the "Proof" is not received before a scheduled auction, that auction will not proceed.

 The Plaintiff in a foreclosure action is required to pay a $70.00 Service Sale Fee and an additional $70.00 Electronic Sale Fee at the time of filing the Complaint.
 If the case is dismissed before the sale, both $70.00 fees will be refunded.
-In the event that the winning bidder is not the Plaintiff, only the $70.00 Electronic Sale Fee will be refunded.
 If a sale was previously held, the $140.00 must be paid again prior to the sale.
 The auction will not proceed if the payment is not received.

 A sale will be cancelled only if the following conditions exist:

-To issue the Certificate of Sale, which certifies that the an auction sale was successful, the Foreclosure Department must have, at the time of the sale, the ORIGINAL Proof of Publication.
+To issue the Certificate of Sale, which certifies that the an auction sale was successful, the Foreclosure Department must have, the Proof of Publication at the time of the sale.
 This will be recorded as the second page of the Certificate of Sale.

 A Certificate of Title certifies and identifies the owners, or new owners, of real or personal property.
 It is issued by the Clerk’s Office after 10 calendar days have elapsed from the date that the Certificate of Sale was issued, provided there is no objection or other action pending.